STAT540-UBC/seminar-09/sm9_clustering-pca.md

 # Your code here
 ```

-2. For a common choice of *k*, compare the clustering across different
+2)  For a common choice of $k$, compare the clustering across different
-    methods, e.g. hierarchical (pruned to specific *k*, obviously),
+    methods, e.g. hierarchical (pruned to specific $k$, obviously),
     k-means, PAM.
 You will re-discover the “label switching problem” for
     yourself.
 How does that manifest itself?
 How concordant are the
     clusterings for different methods?